MCZbase/MCZbase/documentation/README.md

 (class=”btn-primary” makes a light blue button)

-SAVE = btn btn-xs **btn-primar**y.
+SAVE = btn btn-xs **btn-primary**.
 Use save buttons where needed.
 Make sure its application is evident.
 If it only applies to one set of fields, put a thin gray line around them all with the button inside (custom class=”border”, which has been customized on custom\_styles.css where it equals border: 1px solid \#bac5c6;).
 Where save applies to multiple fields, put the Save button under all the fields aligning the left side flush to the start of the fields above it.

 CREATE = btn btn-xs **btn-primary**.
 Use Create buttons on New {object} forms instead of a Save button to save the content of the form as a new primary record.
 Put the Create button under all the fields aligning the left side flush to the start of the fields above it.